 The Declaration of Independence

-On 4 July 1776 the Declaration of Independence was drawn up in Philadelphia, based on an original draft by a Continental Congress committee.
+On 4 July 1776 the Declaration of Independence was endorsed in Philadelphia (and signed on 2 August), based on an original draft by a Continental Congress committee.
 You can read the complete text here.
 Its principal author was the Virginia planter, Thomas Jefferson and the document was both an (overstated) indictment of the 'tyranny' of George III, and an expression of John Locke's view of the right of the people to overthrow an unjust ruler.
 In its first official act of diplomacy, Congress despatched Benjamin Franklin to Paris.

 The start of the warAlthough war had now become inevitable, the American colonies were by no means united.
 Neither the Canadians nor the Caribbean planters joined the war.
 About 20 per cent of the three million people of the thirteen colonies were Loyalists (‘Tories’) with no desire to break the link with Britain.
 In the course of the conflict many thousands fled to Canada.